 Watch the video 👆 or keep reading 👇 to see the step by step instructions.

 Apply a bald cap using your choice of adhesive like spirit gum or Pros Aide.

-To hide the edges, add a layer of two of liquid latex over the edge of the bald cap and allow to dry.
+To hide the edges, sponge a layer or two of liquid latex over the edge of the bald cap and allow to dry.
 Powder to set before applying makeup.

-Sponge layers of light blue and gray over the bald cap, face and down onto the neck and chest.
+Sponge layers of light blue and gray makeup over the bald cap until completely covered, face and down onto the neck and chest.

 Get a good reference photo to help guide you through the details.